-Figure~\ref{fig:precision_recall} presents the per-class precision and recall for $\cg$-$\gnn$, $\tg$-$\gnn$, $\concat$-$\gnn$ and $\hact$-Net. $\hact$-Net is observed to produce the best precision values for most of the classes.
-The ranking of per-class recall values for $\cg$-$\gnn$ and $\tg$-$\gnn$ are inconsistent, whereas, $\hact$-Net consistently results in better recall values.
-Further, the standard deviation of class-wise precision and recall values are persistently the lowest for $\hact$-Net for most of the classes.
-Figure~\ref{fig:confusion_matrix} demonstrates the 7-class confusion matrix of precision and recall values for $\hact$-Net.
-The network presents high ambiguity in precision between i) Normal and Benign, ii) UDH and ADH, and iii) ADH and DCIS.
-Additionally, intermediate ambiguity in recall appears for Benign, UDH, and ADH with FEA.
+Figure~\ref{fig:precision_recall} presents per-class precision and recall for $\cg$-$\gnn$, $\tg$-$\gnn$, $\concat$-$\gnn$, and $\hact$-Net. $\hact$-Net produces the highest precision values for most of the classes.
+The recall ranking between $\cg$-$\gnn$ and $\tg$-$\gnn$ varies across classes, whereas $\hact$-Net consistently yields good recall values.
+Further, standard deviation of class-wise precision and recall values are the lowest for $\hact$-Net, for most classes.
+Figure~\ref{fig:confusion_matrix} presets row-normalized aggregated 7-class confusion matrix across three runs for $\hact$-Net.
+It indicates ambiguities between i)~Normal and Benign, ii)~UDH and ADH, and iii)~ADH and DCIS.
 Notably, these pair-wise classes bear high pathological ambiguity and are diagnostically very challenging.

-\textbf{$\bullet$ Setting 2: 4-class classification:} This setting categorizes $\troi$s into 4-classes based on the risk of attaining cancerous state.
-We group the $\troi$s in BRACS into four pathologically relevant categories, \ie Normal, Non-cancerous (Benign + UDH), Precancerous (ADH + FEA), and Cancerous (DCIS + Invasive).
-Classification performance of $\hact$-Net, $\cnn$ and $\gnn$ baselines are presented in Table~\ref{tab:4_class_results}.
+\textbf{$\bullet$ Setting 2: 4-class classification:} This setting categorizes $\troi$s into 4-classes based on cancer risk: Normal, Non-cancerous (Benign + UDH), Precancerous (ADH + FEA), and Cancerous (DCIS + Invasive).
+Classification performance of $\hact$-Net as well as $\cnn$ and $\gnn$ baselines are presented in Table~\ref{tab:4_class_results}.
 Single scale $\cnn$s exhibit the same behavior as in the 7-class setting.
 However, combining multiple magnifications in multi-scale $\cnn$s does not improve the classification performance over the single scale $\cnn$s.
-CGC-Net performs inferior to the $\cnn$ baselines and the best Patch-$\gnn$ results in comparable performance to the $\cnn$s.
-Similar to the 7-class classification setting, $\cg$-$\gnn$, $\tg$-$\gnn$ and $\concat$-$\gnn$ provide similar classification performance and outperform the $\cnn$ and $\gnn$ baselines. $\hact$-Net significantly outperforms the $\cnn$ and $\gnn$ baselines.
-Analysis of the per-class performance indicates that $\hact$-Net provides the best classification performance for Normal, Precancerous, and Cancerous categories.
-To highlight, $\hact$-Net achieves ~$66\%$ F1-score for the diagnostically challenging Precancerous category.
+Among the baselines, CGC-Net and Patch-$\gnn$s perform comparable or inferior to the $\cnn$s, with a low-magnification $\cnn$(10$\times$) outperforming the others.
+Similarly to the 7-class setting, our proposed methods are superior to all the baselines. $\hact$-Net results in the best overall performance, with the best classification performance for Normal, Precancerous, and Cancerous categories.
+To highlight, $\hact$-Net achieves $\approx 66\%$ F1-score for the diagnostically challenging Precancerous category.